near/NEPs/text/0000-near-shell.md

 Usage analytics will be used anonymously and purely to measure key performance indicators.
 Mixpanel will be the chosen integration at this time.
 No private data will ever be sent, only metrics on the command usage and possible crash reporting.

 There will be the ability to opt-out as well.
+While the majority of settings are project-level, this is an example of a setting that will be saved to the user's home directory settings.
+(Example: `~/.near-config/settings.js`)

 ### User Stories